Visual-HTML/VH20/README.md

 2017 10

 Restart VH20 as a basic source of code for page code manipulation.

 Restart out of the scope of the browser' inline editor.

-Current test senario: 1 html structure code (a table with header, text), 2 or 3 style sheets and an behavior making table data grouping
+Current test senario:
+- 1 html structure code (a table with header, text)
+- 2 or 3 style sheets
+- a behavior making table data grouping with one of the style sheets

 ```